Ottumwa, Iowa: Public School System

 The city of Ottumwa and the surrounding rural areas of Wapello County are served by the Ottumwa Community School District.

-Ottumwa is served by Ottumwa High School, Evans Middle School, and then multiple neighborhood elementary schools that include Douma and Liberty on the Southern side of the city, while James, Horace Mann, Wilson, and Eisenhower serve the Northern side.
+Ottumwa is served by Ottumwa High School, Evans Junior High, and multiple neighborhood elementary schools including Douma and Liberty on the Southern side of the city, and James, Horace Mann, Wilson, Eisenhower, and Fahrney Elementary serving the Northern side.

-The Ottumwa School District mascot is the Bulldog.
-The Bulldog athletics participate in the Iowa Alliance Conference.

 Higher education

 Ottumwa is the home of Indian Hills Community College, a two-year community college.
 Between 1928 and 1980, it was also home to Ottumwa Heights College, a women's college that merged with Indian Hills in 1979 to create one institution.
 Indian Hills is located at the former Ottumwa Heights campus.

-Buena Vista University also has a regional campus located on the Indian Hills campus.
+Buena Vista University has a regional campus located here.